janko/image_processing/README.md

 ## Contributing

-Test suite requires `imagemagick`, `graphicsmagick` and `libvips` to be installed.
+Test suite requires `imagemagick` and `libvips` to be installed.
 On Mac OS you can install them with Homebrew:

 ```
-$ brew install imagemagick graphicsmagick vips
+$ brew install imagemagick vips
 ```

 Afterwards you can run tests with